Coinward/NetworkValue.info/README.md

 Network value growth is a much more important growth metric to optimize against than the price of the underlying asset native to the network.
 (Examples: Dollar for US Economy, Ether for Ethereum, Ada for Cardano, or Bitcoin for Bitcoin)
-The world needs a barometer for these networks in the same way industrial averges were needed to measure and justify capital allocation at the end of the 1800s
+The world needs a barometer for these networks in the same way industrial averages were needed to measure and justify capital allocation at the end of the 1800s

 The network value of money explains the phenomena of changes in purchasing power across markets.